 The Auggie is a mixed breed dog–a cross between the Australian Shepherd and Corgi, and typically, the Miniature Australian Shepherd and the Pembroke Welsh Corgi.
 Friendly, energetic, and playful, these mixed breed herding dogs make great companions for the whole family.

 Auggie is sometimes spelled as Augi, Auggi, or Augie, and sometimes they’re known as Aussie-Corgi.
-Despite their unfortunate status as a “designer dog,” you can find Auggies at general dog shelters or breed-specific shelters.
+Despite their status as a “designer dog,” you may find Auggies at general dog shelters or rescues.
+Adopt!
+Don’t shop!

 These affectionate, curious, frisky pups would do best with a family who can give them both the attention and the play they crave.
 They do very well with people of all ages, as well as other pets, so they’d fit right in with most families or even single owners as long as they get enough attention.